-Microcephaly is a condition where a baby’s head is much smaller than expected.
-A baby’s head grows during pregnancy because the baby’s brain grows.
-Microcephaly can occur because a baby’s brain has not developed properly during pregnancy or has stopped growing after birth, which results in smaller head size.
-Microcephaly can be an isolated condition, meaning that it can occur with no other major congenital disabilities or in combination with other major congenital disabilities.
+Microcephaly is a condition characterized by abnormally small head size in infants.
+Typically, a baby’s head grows during pregnancy as the brain develops.
+However, in cases of microcephaly, the baby’s brain fails to develop properly during pregnancy or stops growing after birth, resulting in a smaller head size.
+Microcephaly can occur as an isolated condition, meaning it may occur without any other major congenital disabilities, or it can be combined with other significant congenital disabilities.

-In the local language, the microcephalic children are called MATTU which means “abnormal person”.
-In the Islamic Republic of Pakistan, microcephalic children find refuge at the shrine of Shah Daula in Varedia, Gujarat.
-They are revered as divine creatures and simultaneously stripped of their human dignity.
-Reportedly, infertile from across the country flock to the shrine in the hopes of having a normal baby.
-Other pilgrims bring in their sick infants and hope of their bright health conditions in the future.
-The shrine of Shah Daula is considered the abode of fertility for women.
+In the local language, children affected by microcephaly are referred to as “MATTU,” which translates to “abnormal person.”
+Within the Islamic Republic of Pakistan, microcephalic children seek solace and refuge at the shrine of Shah Daula in Varedia, Gujarat.
+Unfortunately, while these children are revered as divine beings, they are also subjected to the loss of their human dignity.
+Disturbingly, reports indicate that infertile individuals from across the country flock to the shrine, hoping for the birth of a normal baby.
+Additionally, other pilgrims bring their ailing infants to the shrine, praying for their future recovery and improved health conditions.
+The shrine of Shah Daula is widely regarded as a sacred place associated with fertility for women.